StacieL/doc-1/docs/Concepts/data-types.md

 #### propertyPath parameter

-Several member functions accept a _propertyPath_ as parameter.
+Several methods accept a _propertyPath_ as parameter.
 This parameter stands for:

 - either an object property name, for example "lastName"
 - or an object property path, i.e. a hierarchical sequence of sub-properties linked with dot characters, for example "employee.children.firstName".